Joshua Kimmich: International career

 On 17 May 2016, Kimmich was named in Germany's preliminary 27-man squad for UEFA Euro 2016.
-On 31 May 2016, he was named in the final 23-man squad and given the shirt number 21.
-On 21 June 2016, Kimmich was selected to start for Germany in their final Group C match against Northern Ireland, replacing Benedikt Höwedes at right-back.
+On 29 May, he made his international debut in a 3–1 home friendly defeat against Slovakia.
+On 31 May, Kimmich was named in the final 23-man squad and given the shirt number 21.
+On 21 June, Kimmich was selected to start for Germany in their final Group C match against Northern Ireland, replacing Benedikt Höwedes at right-back.
 Kimmich remained Germany's first-choice right-back as they reached the semi-finals and was named in UEFA's Team of the Tournament.

-On 4 September 2016, Kimmich scored his first goal for the German national team in a 3–0 victory over Norway during 2018 FIFA World Cup qualification.
+On 4 September 2016, Kimmich scored his debut goal for the Germany national team in a 3–0 victory over Norway during 2018 FIFA World Cup qualification.

 On 17 May 2017, Kimmich was included in Joachim Löw's Germany squad for the 2017 FIFA Confederations Cup.
-He started in all five of the team's matches at the tournament, registering two assists, as Germany won its first Confederations Cup title.

-On 6 June 2017, Kimmich scored from a stunning overhead kick in a friendly against Denmark in the 88th minute of the game which helped Germany to grab their late equaliser against Denmark, as the match ended up 1–1.
+On 6 June 2017, he scored from a stunning overhead kick in a friendly against Denmark in the 88th minute of the game which helped Germany to grab their late equaliser against Denmark, as the match ended up 1–1.

 On 4 June 2018, Kimmich was selected for Germany's final 23-man squad by Joachim Löw for the 2018 FIFA World Cup.
 On 17 June 2018, Kimmich made his World Cup debut against Mexico in their opening match, but the game ended in a 1–0 loss for Germany.
 On 6 September 2018, Kimmich started Germany's UEFA Nations League opener against France, playing as a defensive midfielder for the first time in 18 months.

 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
 On 4 June 2022, he played the entire 90 minutes in a 1–1 draw against Italy in a group game in the 2022–23 UEFA Nations League and scored a goal in the process.
 Ten days later, he scored a goal in a 5–2 win against the same opponent.
 On 10 November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.

+On 7 June 2024, Kimmich was named in Germany's squad for UEFA Euro 2024.
+In September 2024, he was appointed as captain of the German national team.

+On 4 June 2025, Kimmich played his 100th match with the German national team against Portugal in the 2024–25 UEFA Nations League, in which he assisted Florian Wirtz's goal.